thebaronalex/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Baron Solutions
+title: Baron Solutions =
 image: /img/p1010877-hdr-2.jpg
-heading: Baron Solutions
+heading: Curiosity Killed The Cat...
-subheading: Helping You Find the Best & Latest Technical Solutions
+subheading: The Best Solutions + A Deep Understanding of Your Business
 mainpitch:
   title: The World Is Changing Faster Than Ever
   description: >-
-    In order to remain competitive in today's environment, businesses need to offer services with more efficiency, more accessibility and
+    In order to remain competitive in today's environment, businesses need to offer on-demand services with more efficiency than ever.
 description: >-
-  Baron Solutions is a firm offering technical solution consulting.
-We have extensive experience in the area specifically related to legal field.
+  In today's marketplace, it doesn't pay to play it safe.
+Baron Solutions challenges decisions makers to innovate by keeping up to date with the latest trends in technology and business.
+Curiosity is one of our core tenants
 intro:
   blurbs:
     - image: /img/coffee.png